ChandraMukeshRaja/Udemy_Clone/README.md

 # Udemy_Clone
 Udemy Clone Website 📚💻  A responsive Udemy clone website built using HTML, CSS, and Flexbox 📐.
 This project replicates the layout and design of the Udemy website, showcasing a clean and user-friendly interface
+Features 🎯

+- Responsive design using Flexbox 📱
+- Clean and minimalistic layout 🖌
+- HTML and CSS only (no JavaScript) 🚫

+Technologies Used 💻

+- HTML5 📄
+- CSS3 🎨
+- Flexbox 📐

+Live Demo 🌐

+Check out the live demo [here](link to your live demo) 👀.